On the On-Shell Renormalization of Fermion Masses, Fields, and Mixing Matrices at 1-loop: Examples of the proposed scheme

 Terms like these are ambiguous as they can be rewritten in multiple ways in terms of the mass structures we saw already: $m_i,m_j,2m_i m_j, {m^2_i\pm m^2_j}$.
 For example, the above might be written as

 or as

-In other words, ambiguous terms like these do not allow for a clear separation of the ${m^2_i-m^2_j}$ mass structure and should not be used for the definition of field renormalization.
-However, Nielsen identities guarantee that no such ambiguous mass structures appear in gauge-dependent terms.
-Practically, this means that most of the time it is enough to pick only the gauge-dependent terms for the anti-hermitian part of field renormalization --- this is the case in the Grimus-Neufeld model.
+In other words, ambiguous terms like these do not allow for a clear separation of the ${m^2_i-m^2_j}$ mass structure, however, Nielsen identities guarantee that no such ambiguous mass structures appear in gauge-dependent terms.
+In addition, these ambiguous terms cannot be distributed at will, since the massless limit of renormalization constants must exist.
+For the neutrinos in the Grimus-Neufeld model we were unable to get such a limit when the ambiguous terms were included in field renormalization.
+Practically this means that gauge-independent (and UV-finite) terms must immediately manifest the ${m_i^2-m_j^2}$ mass structure without any rearrangements if they are to be included into field renormalization, otherwise these terms are to be included in mass renormalization.
+This respects our definitions and actually makes picking of terms easier.
+For the current case of the Grimus-Neufeld model we were unable to find such immediate manifestations of the ${m_i^2-m_j^2}$ mass structure for gauge-independent terms.
 Having this in mind, we write down the off-diagonal left-handed anti-hermitian part of the field renormalization for neutrinos $\delta Z^{A,\nu}_{Lji}$ in the fully massive case